Updated 2/23/2025

 The team will travel by charter bus to Duluth.

-• 4:00 pm, Wednesday, March 1st: Load bus at GRS.
+4:00 pm, Wednesday, February 26th: Load bus at GRS.
 Depart at 4:30 pm sharp.
-We are sharing a bus with the Robettes, so they will be waiting on the bus for us, and we will be PROMPT this year.
+There will be sandwiches on the bus for dinner.

-• 10 pm, Saturday, March 4th: Approximate arrival time back at GRS – Students should call with updated times as we get close to the cities.
+10 pm, Saturday, March 1st: Approximate arrival time back at GRS – Students will call/text parents/guardians with updated times as we get close to the cities.

 Lodging